-Officers' Christian Fellowship (OCF) of the USA was formed in 1943, in the midst of World War II.
-God has used OCF powerfully for His purposes ever since, in peace and in war.
-Today, we are Christians in all branches of the U.S. Armed Forces who are united by our faith in Jesus Christ as Savior and Lord.
-We are committed to living out our faith in the military society.
+Officers' Christian Fellowship was formed in 1943, in the midst of World War II.
+Ever since, God has used OCF powerfully for His purposes in peace and in war.
+Today, we are Christians in all branches of the U.S. Armed Forces who are united by our faith in Jesus Christ as Savior and Lord, committed to living out our faith.

 OCF, Valor & ROTC

-In its ministry to ROTC units and schools, OCF has partnered with the Valor movement, which began as a hybrid between Campus Crusade for Christ’s Military Ministry and their Campus Ministry.
+In its ministry to ROTC units and schools, OCF has partnered with the Valor movement which began as a hybrid between Cru’s Military Ministry and Campus Ministry.

 Together we seek to: